 …from passbooks…to printed statements…to online banking and mobile banking

-…from a handful of pooled dollars and change to nearly $1.3 billion in assets
+…from a handful of pooled dollars and change to over $1.5 billion in assets

 That passion to help people continues to drive our credit union today.
 Each of the credit unions that joined together to become Westerra brought a shared commitment to meeting members’ needs—and a strong local heritage.